 I want to thank Kelly for the countless hours he has dedicated to the members of Wasco Electric.
 His wisdom and leadership in the boardroom have truly made a difference in the cooperative.

-In late July, the Bonneville Power Administration announced a regionwide average 7.1 percent increase in wholesale power rates and a 4.4 percent increase in transmission rates, effective October 1, 2015.
+In late July, the Bonneville Power Administration announced a regionwide rate increase to both its power and transmission services.

 The increase in wholesale rates stems from higher costs to operate and maintain the aging hydro system, higher long-term fish and wildlife costs, upgrades to an aging transmission system and the reduced revenues from surplus power sales due to lower market prices for energy.

 Following much deliberation and review of the co-op’s financial forecast and revenue requirements, the board of directors, at its regular September meeting, approved a 7.5 percent overall rate increase to all rate schedules of the cooperative, effective with the November 2015 billing.

 The rate increase is intended to cover the increased cost from BPA to its wholesale power and transmission rates, cover the cost of debt service to the loans for rebuilding the system the past several years, maintain reasonable cash reserves, retire accrued margins, and pay for increased costs of goods and services to the co-op.

 We understand the hardships and frustrations many of our members face, but the board of directors must make responsible financial decisions for the overall well-being of the cooperative and continued reliability of the electric system for today and into the future.

 Jeff Davis, General Manager